cmichi/minimalistic-web/README.md

 The templates are for the [Privoxy](http://www.privoxy.org/) web proxy.

-__Note__: Templates are not executed for websites you access over HTTPS!
+__Note__: Templates are not executed for websites you access over HTTPS and the templates are designed using an AdBlock Browser Addon!

 # ToDo